vuongminh1907/Natural-Language-Processing-Main-Task/docs/config.md

-# 🌐 Parameter Setup for Training Script
+# 🌟 Parameter Setup for Training Script

 This guide will walk you through how to configure and run the training script using either direct command-line arguments or a configuration file.

-## 📜 Script Overview
+## 🗒️ Script Overview
  This script accepts various parameters for training a model, such as dataset path, model name, learning rate, batch size, and Hugging Face API token.
 You can pass these parameters either:
  1. **Directly via command-line arguments**.
  2. **By providing a configuration file** with parameters.

- ## 🏃‍♂️ Running the Script
+ ## 🚀 How to Run the Script
+1. **Direct Command-Line Arguments**
-1. Direct Command-Line Arguments You can pass parameters directly when running the script from the command line using flags.
+You can pass parameters directly when running the script from the command line using flags.

 For example:
 ```
 python train.py --dataset_path "/data/my_dataset.csv" --model_name "bert" --learning_rate 3e-5 --batch_size 16 --num_epochs 5 --hf_token "your_token" --repo_id "your_repo"
 ```

-## 📜 Command-Line Arguments
+## 📋 Command-Line Arguments

 The following table lists the command-line arguments you can use to configure your training script: